Pirates (2005 film): Sequel

-Reviews
+Critical reception

 RogReviews called it "the most talked about adult movie of the year".

 The film set a record by winning 11 AVN Awards (see section below).

 The New York Times described the film as "a relatively high-budget story of a group of ragtag sailors who go searching for a crew of evil pirates who have a plan for world domination.
 Also, many of the characters in the movie have sex with one another."